How To Improve As Red Mage — Endwalker 6.4

 Confusion Around Manafication and Raid Buffs

-A common misconception by newer players is thatshould always be held for raid buffs.
+A common misconception by newer players is that Manafication should always be held for raid buffs.
 Depending on an encounter’s killtime, however, it is often better to use it on cooldown to ensure we gain an additional 5% buffed melee combo that we wouldn’t have gotten if we held it every time.
-The key thing to understand is that desyncing and does not necessarily mean losing a melee combo under raid buffs because we can simply store mana to do normal melee combos under raid buffs instead.
+The key thing to understand is that desyncing Manafication and Embolden does not necessarily mean losing a melee combo under raid buffs because we can simply store mana to do normal melee combos under raid buffs instead.

 Refusing to Use Enchanted Reprise

-While we want to avoid usingdue to its mana cost and mediocre potency, do not be afraid to use it during progression or boss kill attempts if the only alternative is dropping a cast.
+While we want to avoid using Enchanted Reprise due to its mana cost and mediocre potency, do not be afraid to use it during progression or boss kill attempts if the only alternative is dropping a cast.
 You can review how to keep uptime better later.
 In most situations, you won’t necessarily lose a melee combo from doing so, and even if you did, the potency loss would be lower than doing 0 damage for extended periods of time.

 Ignoring Free Mitigation Tools Like Addle and Magick Barrier